melissay94/PageADay/README.md

 # PageADay
-A service to made a quick links to all your favorite web comics and review them
+A service to make a quick links page to all your favorite web comics and review them

+*Making this as a class project*